 The Securities and Exchange Commission's rule related to market risk disclosure requires that we describe and quantify our potential losses from market risk sensitive instruments attributable to reasonably possible market changes.
 Market risk sensitive instruments include all financial or commodity instruments and other financial instruments that are sensitive to future changes in interest rates, currency exchange rates, commodity prices or other market factors.
 We are not exposed to market risks from changes in foreign currency exchange rates or commodity prices.
-We do not hold derivative financial instruments for trading or speculative purposes.
-At March 31, 2005, we had drawn \$3.9 million of the \$8.5 million secured line of credit with Tanabe.
+We do not hold derivative financial instruments nor do we hold securities for trading or speculative purposes.
+At June 30, 2005, we had drawn \$4.4 million of the \$8.5 million secured line of credit with Tanabe.
 Each quarterly borrowing will have a 48-month term and will bear interest at the annual rate of two percent.
-We, however, are exposed to changes in interest rates on our investments in cash equivalents and available-for-sale securities are in money market funds that hold short-term investment grade commercial paper, treasury bills or other United States government obligations.
+We, however, are exposed to changes in interest rates on our investments in cash equivalents and available-for-sale securities.
+A significant portion of all of our investments in cash equivalents and available-for-sale securities are in money market funds that hold short-term investment grade commercial paper, treasury bills or other United States government obligations.
 Currently, this reduces our exposure to long-term interest rate changes.